williaz/Finance/FRM-handbook.md

     - F * exp(-rt) = S * exp(-yt)
 - equity swaps are agreements to exchange cash flows tied to the return on a stock market index in exchange for a fixed or floating rate of interest.

+- Because principals on currency swaps are in different currencies, they need to be exchanged.
+In contrast, the principal amounts for interest rate swaps are in the same currency and are not exchanged.

+#### 11.56 Commodity derivatives
+- Agricultural products, including grains and oilseeds (corn, wheat, soybeans), food and fiber (cocoa, coffee, sugar, orange juice)
+- Livestock and meat (cattle, hogs)
+- Base metals (aluminum, copper, nickel, zinc) Precious metals (gold, silver, platinum)
+- Energy products (natural gas, heating oil, unleaded gasoline, crude oil)
+- Weather derivatives (temperature, hurricanes, snow) Environmental products (CO2 allowances)

+- Backwardation: discount forward, higher yield, demand immediate consumption
+- A market is said to be in backwardation (or inverted) when forward prices trade at a discount relative to spot prices.
+This implies that the convenience yield is greater than the interest rate y > r.
+In other words, a high convenience yields puts a higher price on the cash market, as there is great demand for immediate consumption of the commodity.
+- The market is said to be in a contango when the futures price trades at a premium relative to the spot price.

+### Risk Models
+- Modern risk management is position-based.
+This is more forward-looking than return-based information.

+- VaR on portoflio level
+- Ideally, risk should be measured at the top level of the portfolio or institution.
+This has led to a push toward risk measures that are comparable across different types of risk.
+One such summary measure is value at risk (VAR).
+VAR is a statistical measure of total portfolio risk, taken as the worst loss at a specified confidence level over the horizon.